 Peter Kovesi.
 Good Colour Maps: How to Design Them.

 |Adobe Colour Table|| CETperceptual_act.zip|

 |ArcGIS style file|| CETperceptual_ArcGIS.style|

 The maps are approximated using multi-part ramps with 64 segments.
 Please note that I have had to apply an adjustment to the colour ramps in an attempt to compensate for some strangeness in the way ArcGIS converts CIELAB values in the style file to RGB.
-I have been unable to reconcile the ArcGIS conversion results with those I obtain from any other published conversion routines.
+I have been unable to reconcile the ArcGIS conversion results with those I obtain from any other published conversion routines, details are here.
 I am not entirely satisfied with the result but I believe the final ramps, as rendered, are reasonably close to their original design.

 |CSV floating point RGB values in the range 0-1.|| CETperceptual_csv_0_1.zip |

 |CSV integer RGB values in the range 0-255.||CETperceptual_csv_0_255.zip|

 ER Mapper's .lut format.
 Used by Intrepid and I think these can also be used with MapInfo.